ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/deploy-twitter-connector.md

    ![](media/TCimage22.png)

 3. Go to the newly created web app resource, click **Application Settings** in the left navigation pane.
-Under Application settings, click Add new setting and add the following three settings.
+Under **Application settings**, click **Add new setting** and add the following three settings.
 Use the values (that you copied to the text file from the previous steps):

     - **APISecretKey** – You can type any value as the secret.
 This will be used to access the connector web app in Step 7.